Connect with us

 This article will take a deep dive into the Importance of Kolanut in Ìgbò culture and religion and trace the ontology surrounding its reverence amongst the Ndi Ìgbò

 This tormented her two brothers and the whole community.
 The two brothers, Agala and Ogbu Onobo were ridiculed by the villagers for being weaklings because of their inability to locate their sister, Ugo.
-The insults became unbearable that they went to a diviner (Dibia Afa).
-He told them to go to the brink of the Cross river Okwuruike when the sun is setting and the chicks start returning to their roost.
-They should call the name of their sister seven times that she would answer on the seventh shout.
+The insults became unbearable and they went to a diviner (Dibia Afa).
+He told them to go to the brink of the Cross River Okwuruike when the sun was setting and the chicks started returning to their roost.
+They should call the name of their sister seven times and she would answer on the seventh shout.
 Then, they should follow her voice echo; it’ll lead them to where she was.

-They did as directed, and on reaching there, they saw their sister pregnant.
-Ajị Ike, in excitement, offered them native chalk (Nzu) to apply on their left wrist as a welcome gesture; coconut as food and drink; kola nut as dowry for their sister, Ugo.
-In annoyance, the two brothers declined his offers but demanded to take their sister home even with the pregnancy.
+They did as directed, and they saw their sister pregnant on reaching there.
+Ajị Ike, in excitement, offered them native chalk (Nzu) to apply on their left wrist as a welcome gesture; coconut as food and drink; and kola nut as dowry for their sister, Ugo.
+In annoyance, the two brothers declined his offers but demanded to take their sister home despite the pregnancy.
 Ajị Ike consented to their demand but begged them to accept his offers as a sign of hospitality.

 He also told them to do the same with the kola nut and after harvest, they should break the pod, pick one of its seeds with four divisions, these they shall hold in their left hand, cast with a statement of thanks and in so doing, they have given him his share.
 Then, they could break and share the rest with their guests.
 They would also present kola nut as dowry during marriages as he had done to their sister.
 Although Ajị Ike withdrew the baby through a miscarriage on the Ndele Bridge, on their journey home, the two brothers performed the rituals as Ajị Ike had directed.

-The Ìgbò legend attributed the red color of the kola nut to Agala Onobo’s blood that stained some of the seeds in the process of breaking the first product of kola nut in the land of the living.
-While the white color seeds are called Oji Ugo as a reference to Ugo Onobo, who was the first woman ever to have kola nut as her dowry.
+The Ìgbò legend attributed the red color of the kola nut to Agala Onobo’s blood-stained some of the seeds while breaking the first product of kola nut in the land of the living.
+The white color seeds are called Oji Ugo as a reference to Ugo Onobo, who was the first woman ever to have kola nut as her dowry.

 What a kola nut means to an Ìgbò man is different from what it means to a Yoruba man or a Hausa man.
 To the Ìgbò, the fruit is beyond the mere seed people eat and use for hospitality purposes.
 Of course, other regions offer kola nuts to their guests as a symbol of hospitality and even eat it casually as much as Ndi-Ìgbò.
 But only the Ìgbò popularize their emphasis of value on kola nut.